How To Configure Guided Cash Management

 Once the terminal sessions are finalised and the user selects Cashup & Banking, a slightly different process is followed:

-First the process navigates to the Safe Cashup screen the user is prompted to declare the money that will remain in the safe.
+First the process navigates to the Safe Cashup screen where the user is prompted to declare the money that will remain in the safe.
 The following screen is displayed:

 The user declares any cash amounts and then selects Done to complete the process.

-The back office then moves to the Safe Banking step.
+The Back Office then moves to the Safe Banking step.
 This screen allows the user to declare any cash amounts to be banked:

 In this screen, the user records the cash amounts to be banked in the Banking column.
-Once the amounts have been added the user can navigate to the General tab and record any Banking details such as the Banking Slip Reference, the Banking Bag Reference and any notes.
+Once the amounts have been added, the user can navigate to the General tab and record any Banking details such as the Banking Slip Reference, the Banking Bag Reference and any notes.

 Once all Banking tenders have been recorded, the user can complete the process by selecting the Done button.
-The back office will navigate to the Safe Finalise screen.
+The Back Office will navigate to the Safe Finalise screen.

-Safe Finalise on a Guided Day End Process.
+Safe Finalise on a Guided Day End Process

-If the user Selects Confirm to finalise the session, then the Guided Day End process completes and the following prompt is displayed:
+If the user selects Confirm to finalise the session, then the Guided Day End process completes and the following prompt is displayed:

 If the user selects the Back option, then the Guided Day End process does not complete and the user is redirected to the Safe Cashup screen.

-Tender Bags on a Guided Day End Process.
+Tender Bags on a Guided Day End Process

 If the Location is configured to allow Tender Bags, when the user selects either Cashup or Cashup & Banking then the New Bag tab is displayed.

 Here the user can declare the cashup amounts and add them to tender bags.
-The user can to create a new tender bag from the New Bag tab and record the tender amounts.
+The user can create a new tender bag from the New Bag tab and record the tender amounts.

 Using the New Bag tab the user can record the following tender bag details:

-Bag NumberA unique name for the new tender bag is created.
-This is used for the identification process of the Tender Bag
+| Bag Number | A unique name for the new tender bag.
+This is used for identification of the Tender Bag. |

-Serial NumberA unique number for the new tender bag is created.
-This is used for the identification process of the Tender Bag
+| Serial Number | A unique number for the new tender bag.
+This is used for identification of the Tender Bag. |

 The following buttons are displayed:

-Clear ValuesDeletes the amounts added against each tender.
+| Clear Values | Deletes the amounts added against each tender. |

-Bag TendersCreates a new tender bag with the recorded values.
-A new Existing Bag tab is created once this is completed.
+| Bag Tenders | Creates a new tender bag with the recorded values.
+A new Existing Bag tab is created once this is completed. |

-NextUsed to navigate to the next tab
+| Next | Used to navigate to the next tab. |

 The Existing Bags tab gives details of any bags that were created for that safe.

-If the user has the selected Cashup & Banking process, they can also create one or more Banking Bags during the Banking process.
+If the user has selected the Cashup & Banking process, they can also create one or more Banking Bags during the Banking process.

 Guided Day End Process Completion Activities

 During the Guided Day End process, transactions are created and sent to the Estate Manager.
 These transactions will be created according to the flow in which the Guided Day End has happened.
-An example list of the transaction typess generated is shown below:
+An example list of the transaction types generated is shown below: